-What Are Some Examples of Pregnancy Discrimination in the Workplace?
+What Are Some Examples of Workplace Pregnancy Discrimination?

 Under the Pregnancy Discrimination Act (PDA), employers with 15 or more employees are forbidden from discriminating against pregnant women for any aspect of employment, including hiring, firing, health insurance, disability leave, wages, promotions, job assignments, and layoffs.